-If you really want an athletic body, you have to ‘just put in the work’ as Mark Wahlberg says.
+If you really want a tall, lean and muscular body, you have to ‘just put in the work’ as Mark Wahlberg says.

 I love the journey, if you can call it that – the process of getting bigger, more muscular and more healthy.